markszabo/PostQ/README.md

 ## Attack model

 Our attack model is a powerful but passive attacker (eg. secret service in a democracy).
-The attacker can read every entry in the database and has access to the entire codebase, but can not change the code (no web-base solution can protect against those attackers).
+The attacker can read every entry in the database and has access to the entire codebase, but cannot change the code (no web-base solution can protect against those attackers).

 ## The protocol